-Is Disability Insurance Tax Deductible in PA and NJ? / Is Disability Insurance Taxable?
+Is Disability Insurance Taxable (Tax Deductible) in PA and NJ?

 Many of our clients frequently ask if disability insurance payments are tax deductible and if that income is taxable when received.
 Here, the attorneys of Young, Marr, and Associates provide an overview of the general inner workings of disability insurance for tax purposes.
 Many of our clients ask accounting questions in order to understand the implications of their legal decisions.
 We recommend that special attention be paid to the tax-related consequences of recommendations that can impact their lifestyle.

-The Pennsylvania and New Jersey social security disability lawyers at Young, Marr & Associates break down whether or not disability insurance is tax deductible.
+The Pennsylvania and New Jersey social security disability lawyers at Young, Marr, Mallis & Associates break down whether or not disability insurance is tax deductible.

 Overview of Disability Deductions